-Nevertheless, a link is established with the harmonised acceptance criteria defined in EN 16452:2015 - Annex J.4.
+Nevertheless, a link is established with the harmonised acceptance criteria defined in EN 16452:2015 in Annex J.4 of EN 16452:2015+A1:2019.
 If a friction element fulfils some of these harmonised acceptance criteria and if the manufacturer intends to point out this conformity he can do so in the technical documentation of the friction element.

-2.10.2.
-Chapter 5 'Static friction coefficient' of the ERA TD
+6.1.2 Chapter 5 'Static friction coefficient' of the ERA TD

-The dynamometer test program to determine the static friction coefficient μ{stat} of friction elements for wheel tread brakes is set out in table 4.
+The dynamometer test program to determine the static friction coefficient $\mu{\text{stat}}$ of friction elements for wheel tread brakes is set out in table 4.